WavyV/ABM_RocketMan/README.md

 #### Animation of the Simulated Seating Process

-First run the following to generate some simulation data.
+First run the below command to generate some simulation data.

 ```
     $ python3 run_model.py [file_name]
 ```

-The model states at each time point will be saved to ``animation_data/model_data.json`` or if specified to ``animation_data/file_name``.
+The model state at each time point will be saved to `animation_data/model_data.json` or if specified to `animation_data/file_name`.
+Noting that `[filename]` is an optional argument in the command above, and in the animation below.

-To simulate a customized model instead of the default one, create a ClassroomModel instance with the desired characteristics.
-Then run the ``generate_data()`` method to generate the data for animation.
+Simulating a customized model instead of the default one needs to done programmatically.
+Create a `ClassroomModel` instance with the desired characteristics.
+Then run the `generate_data()` method to generate the data for animation command below.

 And then you can visualize the seating process of the generated data with: